WHEN: 10h00 – 14h00: 01 January 2023

-Westmount, Quebec – 23 December 2019: The Royal Montreal Regiment invites you to join us for Levee Day, Wednesday 01 January 2020.
+Westmount, Quebec – 26 December 2022: The Royal Montreal Regiment invites you to join us for Levée Day, Sunday 01 January 2023.
 Start the New Year off right by reconnecting with old friends and colleagues – and make new ones!
 All ranks and members of the RMR’s Regimental Family are welcome.
 Breakfast served by the RSM and Br.
 14 (RMR Association) – including Captain Furholter’s Moose Milk (traditional RMR recipe at the bottom of this article).

 The annual New Year’s Day Levée, hosted by the Governor General, the Lieutenant Governor, military establishments, municipalities and other institutions, has an unusual and interesting origin.

 The word Levée is derived from the French verb lever – to rise (specifically from one’s bed) – and has its origins in the Levée du Soleil or Rising of the Sun instituted by King Louis XIV (1643 – 1715) whose custom it was to receive his male subjects in the Royal bedchamber just after arising, a practice which subsequently spread throughout Europe.